Antonis Papadopoulos Stadium: History

-In 2006, the stadium went through another recondition including the building of VIP boxes in the upper section of west stand, the launching of the automatic ticketing issue and entrance system, and the replacement of the metal front fence with clear plexiglass for security reasons and for maximum field view.
-Also some other facilities are offered in the west stand such as new restrooms, bar, and fans' shop.
-After new work on the stadium in 2008, the capacity has increased to 10,230.
+In 2006, the stadium went through another reconditioning, including the building of VIP boxes in the upper section of west stand, the launching of the automatic ticketing issue and entrance system, and the replacement of the metal front fence with clear plexiglass for security reasons and for maximum field view.
+Also some other facilities are offered in the west standm such as new restrooms, bar, and fans' shop.
+After new work on the stadium in 2008, the capacity has increased to 9,230.

-Anorthosis and the other Famagusta team, Nea Salamis FC, used to play until 1974 in G.S.E.
-Stadium in Famagusta.
-After Anorthosis became a 'refugee team' following the Turkish invasion of Cyprus when Famagusta fell under Turkish occupation, the team played home matches at several stadiums like Dasaki Stadium in Dasaki Achnas, old and new GSZ Stadium in Larnaca and Tsirion Stadium in Limassol.
+Anorthosis and the other Famagusta team, Nea Salamis FC, used to play in G.S.E.
+Stadium in Famagusta until 1974.
+After Anorthosis became a 'refugee team' following the Turkish invasion of Cyprus when Famagusta fell under Turkish occupation, the team played home matches at several stadiums, like Dasaki Stadium in Dasaki Achnas, old and new GSZ Stadium in Larnaca, and Tsirion Stadium in Limassol.

 The ground is approved by UEFA for European games.
 It has hosted some matches of the Cyprus national football team.
 In that stadium, Cyprus national team achieved its greatest success against Spain by a score 3–2 in the Euro 2000 qualifiers on 5 September 1998.
 On 16 May 1992, the stadium hosted the 1992 UEFA European Under-16 Football Championship Third position final between Italy and Portugal, where Italy won 1–0.

 On 23 November 2011, D. Ellinas group signed a contract with Anorthosis to build new offices for Antonis Papadopoulos Stadium.
 The old offices of the stadium will be a joint area outside the locker room, journalistic theory, clinics and other.
 The cost amounts to €400,000 but the company D. Ellinas group will build the offices for free in exchange, with advertisement from Anorthosis side.